- Current variable interest rate of 3.75% gross* p.a./AER**

 Limited to one Regular Savings account per member.

-Operation is via Ecology’s online service (restrictions apply) or by free First Class Business Reply post.
+Operation via our online service (restrictions apply) or by free First Class Business Reply post (available for postal applications only).

 You can save between £25 and £250 a month with the maximum investment being £3,000 per calendar year.